jemus42/tRakt/README.md

 trakt_client_id=12fc1de7[...]3d629afdf2
 ```

-  - `trakt_username` Optional.
-For functions that pull a user’s watched
+  - `trakt_username` **Optional**.
+For functions that pull a user’s
-    shows or stats (`trakt.user.*`)
+    watched shows or stats (`trakt.user.*`), this just sets the default
+    value so you don’t have to keep supplying it in individual function
+    calls.
-  - `trakt_client_id` Required.
-It’s used in the HTTP headers for the
+  - `trakt_client_id` **Required**.
+It’s used in the HTTP headers for
-    API calls, which is kind of a biggie.
+    the API calls, which is kind of a biggie.

 To get your credentials, [you have to have an (approved) app over at
 trakt.tv](http://trakt.tv/oauth/applications).
 Don’t worry, it’s really easy to set up.
 Even I did it.

-### Use my app’s client.id as a fallback

 As a convenience for you, and also to make automated testing a little
+easier, when the package is loaded either directly via `library(tRakt)`
+or indirectly via any kind of `tRakt::function` call,
-easier, `trakt_credentials()` automatically sets my `client.id` as a
+`trakt_credentials()` automatically sets my registered app’s `client id`
-fallback, so you theoretically never need to supply your own
+as a fallback, so you theoretically never need to supply your own
 credentials.
 However, if you want to actually use this package for some
 project, I do not recommend relying on my credentials.
-That would make
-me a sad panda.
+That would make me a sad panda.
+As of now, the trakt.tv API does not
+have any rate-limiting, but it’s not guaranteed to stay like this in the
+future.

 # Code of Conduct